Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 Do Drul Chorten Stupa

-Do Drul Chorten Stupa, a place to visit in Gangtok, Sikkim
+Do Drul Chorten Stupa, a place to visit with family in Gangtok, Sikkim

 Lachung

-Located in North Sikkim, Lachung is a tranquil village that offers a perfect escape from the hustle and bustle of city life.
-Lachuing is a must-visit destination in Sikkim and I would call it the best part of our trip to Sikkim.
+Located in North Sikkim, Lachung quickly became one of our favorite parts of the trip.
+It’s a serene village that offers a perfect escape from the hustle and bustle of city life, and honestly, it felt like the best part of our journey through Sikkim.

 Lachung is approximately 118 kilometers away from Gangtok.
-The journey to Lachung takes you through winding roads that offer stunning views of the Himalayan terrain.
+The winding roads offered us breathtaking views of the Himalayan terrain, making the journey as memorable as the destination.

 Yumthang Valley

-Yumthang Valley a place to visit in Lachung, Sikkim
+Yumthang Valley in Lachung, North Sikkim is a family-friendly attraction

 Zero Point